Global Change Institute

 Technology and digital transformation are altering how and where we work; promoting hybrid work, teleworking, involuntary working from home, and blurring boundaries between home and office.

-Climate change, natural disasters and the pandemic all reinforce the need to pivot the Agrifood sector in a changing landscape.
+Climate change, natural disasters and the pandemic all reinforce the need to pivot the agrifood sector in a changing landscape.
 Protected cropping uses controlled facilities for growing plants, regardless of external conditions and climatic extremes.

 General enquiries